Document archiving means putting information you no longer use regularly into secure storage for extended periods of time.

 In the medical and legal fields, you must keep documents for even longer—GP records, for example, should be retained for 10 years after a patient has died.
 Some legal documents you must keep for 50 years after the date the case is closed.

-You should outline in your company’s retention period for documents other than those you must keep for legal and auditing reasons in your company’s records management policy
+You should outline your company’s retention period for documents other than those you must keep for legal and auditing reasons in your company’s records management policy

 You can read more about the legal requirements for document archiving here.

 Scanning and archiving software turns standard printed documents into scannable files.
 They utilise a piece of software known as OCR (optical character recognition).
 OCR software converts images of typed, handwritten or printed texts into PDF or other text documents.
 These documents can then be searched via archiving software.
 This means that users can search for keywords or phrases.